All Episodes

 I believe it.

-Now, well, let me let me let me compliment you.
+Well, let me compliment you.

 We're not.

-What you just said there, I've been saying this virus it doesn't discriminate, doesn't care who it attacks.
+This virus, it doesn't discriminate, doesn't care who it attacks.

 And it's one of those moments where it's got to be all hands on deck.

-The president has said good things about you.
+The president said good things about you.

-You've been saying good things about him, and right now, until we get past this, we don't have any time for this this, you know, th this bickering nonsense to go on.
+And right now, until we get past this, we don't have any time for this bickering nonsense to go on.

-We got to save American lives, right?
+We've got to save American lives, right?

 Yeah, 100%, Sean.

-You know, it reminds me of a family, and you can be arguing with your siblings about you know who went to whose party and who did the right thing and the wrong thing.
+You know, it reminds me of a family, and you can be arguing with your siblings about, you know, who went to whose party and who did the right thing and the wrong thing.

 And then something happens in the family that's real.